Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-vql-data-manipulation/_index.md

 ![Cobalt strike shellcode example](12_notebook_shellcode_example.png)

-Finally, we may have a desire to extract specific key indicators and compare accross samples.
+Finally, we may have a desire to extract specific key indicators and compare across samples.

 ![VQL results: key indicators of interest](13_notebook_example_results.png)